Manufacturing Engineering Technology

 Manufacturing Engineering Technology Major

-Students completing this program will receive a minor in engineering management.
+Students completing this major will receive a minor in engineering management.

 Course List